ePages-de/ePages-wordpress-plugin/README.md

 ## Screenshots

-1. Product list view- screenshot-1.png.
+1. Product list view
-2. Add products to a page - screenshot-2.png
+2. Add products to a page

 ## Changelog
 = 0.1 =